rahulyhg/Dari/README.md

-# DariAstroPro
+# Dari
-Project setup for Astrology
+Project setup for